ianepreston/scratch/electricpipe/README.md

 az login
 ```

+For arch you can just install ```azure-cli``` from the AUR.

 ### Install Azure functions CLI

 Instructions from [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v4%2Clinux%2Ccsharp%2Cportal%2Cbash#v2=).
-This is what they recommended at the time I was working on this:
+This is what they recommended at the time I was working on this for ubuntu:

 ```bash
 curl https://packages.microsoft.com/keys/microsoft.asc | gpg --dearmor > microsoft.gpg